 After completing their degree, students are qualified to sit for the Board of Certification examination for Medical Laboratory Scientists offered by the American Society of Clinical Pathology (ASCP).

 This program is fully accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS), 5600 N. River Rd.
 Suite 720, Rosemont, IL 60018-5119, Phone: 847-939-3597 or 773-714-8880, e-mail: firstname.lastname@example.org, and the National Accrediting Agency for Clinical Laboratory Sciences website.
-For the fourth time in a row, the Medical Laboratory Science option received a perfect score during its recent national accreditation cycle in 2010.
+The Medical Laboratory Science program recently received the maximum accreditation award of 10 years from NAACLS.

 The teaching faculty is doctorally prepared in various science disciplines and nationally certified with teaching, clinical and research experience.
 Many of the faculty are nationally recognized in their respective fields.

 The mission of the Medical Laboratory Science Program at the University of Massachusetts Lowell is to provide high quality, theoretical and clinical education to students who will develop the skills, knowledge, and commitment to lifelong learning necessary to become leaders in the field of Medical Laboratory Science.
 The department faculty is committed to maintaining NAACLS (National Accrediting Agency for Clinical Laboratory Sciences) accreditation of the program in order to supply the region with entry-level Medical Laboratory Scientists who possess the abilities to adapt in a dynamic health care environment.